domainaware/parsedmarc/docs/index.rst

    :target: _static/screenshots/dmarc-summary-charts.png

 ``parsedmarc`` is a Python module and CLI utility for parsing DMARC reports.
+When used with Elasticsearch and Kibana, it works as a self-hosted open source alternative to commercial DMARC report processing services such as Agari, Dmarcian, and OnDMARC.

 Features
 ========

-* Parses draft and 1.0 standard aggregate reports
+* Parses draft and 1.0 standard aggregate/rua reports
-* Parses forensic reports
+* Parses forensic/failure/ruf reports
 * Can parse reports from an inbox over IMAP
 * Transparently handles gzip or zip compressed reports
 * Consistent data structures